teddmason/e2e-tests-starter/README.md

 `export BS_USER=
 export BS_KEY=`

-Browserstack tunnel then needs setting up, either download the latest binary [from here](https://www.browserstack.com/automate/node#setting-local-tunnel) and go to /bin and run `./BrowserStackLocal $BS_KEY`
+Browserstack tunnel then needs setting up, download the latest binary [from here](https://www.browserstack.com/automate/node#setting-local-tunnel) and run `./BrowserStackLocal $BS_KEY`

 With this running in a terminal you'll then be able to run tests against your localhost or a private domain ie dev/test